 2. Swear an Oath of Full Payment

 If your business currently has a UCC filing against it from a traditional long term lender, and you are struggling to find additional financing, then you should consider a loan with OnDeck.
-OnDeck cares more about your business’s revenues than they do about what assets you have available as collateral.
+OnDeck cares more about your business’s revenues than they do about collateral.
 They can fund up to $500,000 as quick as 1 business day.
 Visit them today to see how much you qualify for.